Bizcuit/rtdg_visualizer/README.md

 This Salesforce DX project provides a Real-Time Data Graph (RTDG) visualizer component and related utilities for Salesforce orgs.

-## Package Contents

-The following objects are included in this package:

-### Apex Classes
-- **DataCloudSegmentHelper.cls**: Provides helper methods for managing Data Cloud segments, enabling data segmentation and filtering capabilities within the visualizer.
-- **DataGraphHelper.cls**: Contains utility functions for handling Data Graph operations, such as querying and processing graph data structures.
-- **DataGraphPicklist.cls**: Manages picklist values related to Data Graphs, ensuring consistent data selection options in flows and components.
-- **FlowExecutionController.cls**: Acts as a controller for executing Salesforce Flows, facilitating automated processes triggered by the visualizer.
-- **FlowPicklist.cls**: Handles picklist configurations for Flows, supporting dynamic flow selections based on user inputs.

-### Flows
-- **dgLookup.flow**: A Salesforce Flow that performs lookups on Data Graphs, allowing users to search and retrieve graph-related data interactively.

-### Lightning Web Components (LWCs)
-- **rtdgVisualizer**: The main Lightning Web Component that renders the Real-Time Data Graph visualization, including HTML template, JavaScript logic, CSS styling, and metadata configuration.
-This component is essential for displaying interactive data graphs in Lightning pages.

-### Scripts
-- **hello.apex**: A sample Apex script demonstrating basic Apex functionality, useful for testing and development purposes.
-- **account.soql**: A sample SOQL query for retrieving Account records, provided as an example for data querying in the project.

-### Configuration Files
-- **project-scratch-def.json**: Defines the scratch org configuration, specifying features, settings, and data required for development and testing environments.

 ## Installation

 Follow these detailed steps to install this project on your Salesforce org: